RaymiiOrg/c_ookieclicker/lib/googletest/docs/primer.md

 that can handle both types of tests.
 Using the wrong macro causes a compiler error.

-Also, you must first define a test fixture class before using it in a `TEST_F()`, or you'll get the compiler error "`virtual outside class declaration`".
+Also, you must u0_first define a test fixture class before using it in a `TEST_F()`, or you'll get the compiler error "`virtual outside class declaration`".